dotenv-org/godotenvvault/README.md

 }
 ```

-If you're even lazier than that, you can just take advantage of the autoload package which will read in `.env` on import
+An even more convenient option is to take advantage of the autoload
+package which will read in `.env.vault` on import

 ```go
 import _ "github.com/dotenv-org/godotenvvault/autoload"
 ```

-While `.env` in the project root is the default, you don't have to be constrained, both examples below are 100% legit
+While `.env.vault` in the project root is the default, you don't have
+to be constrained.
+You can load alternative encrypted environment
+files like this:

 ```go
 godotenvvault.Load("somerandomfile")